Showing posts with label Goedel. Show all posts

 Obiectiones

-Objiectio III.
-Reductive naturalists claims that the analogy between formal systems and the finite world is metaphorical, and thus to move from logical incompleteness to ontological dependence is an illicit category jump.
+Ob III.
+Reductive naturalists claim that the analogy between formal systems and the finite world is metaphorical, and thus to move from logical incompleteness to ontological dependence is an illicit category jump.

 Responsiones